dotography-code/frontend-starterkit-react/doc/usage.md

     1. Build your web app, run ```$ npm run deploy```.
     2. Build Docker image run ```$ docker build -t <your username>/<name>```.

-* Sbt with Lift framework
+* Sbt

-    If you want to integrate with other build tool e.g. sbt with Lift framework.
+    If you want to integrate with other build tool e.g. sbt.
 You can make some following configurations:

     1. Carefully copy your web app project to the Lift project root folder.

     2. Change the deployment target folder in gulpfile.bable.js.

+        default deployment folder
         ```javascript
             ...
-              deployTarget: 'src/main/webapp', // webapp folder in Lift framework
+              deployTarget: 'public', // webapp folder in Lift framework
             ...
         ```

-    3. Change package command in package.json.
-Add
+        change to webapp folder in Sbt
         ```javascript
             ...
-              "package": "npm install && npm run deploy && sbt package"
+              deployTarget: 'src/main/webapp', // webapp folder in Sbt
             ...
         ```

+    3. Change package command in package.json file.

+        ```javascript
+            "scripts": {
+                ...
+                "package": "npm install && npm run deploy && sbt package" //Add sbt package
+            }
+        ```

         * "npm install" - install package dependencies that use by web app
         * "npm run deploy" - build web app and deploy to target folder
         * "sbt package" - package web app using sbt

-    4. Run package command, you will get a .war file
+    4. Run package command in your console, you will get a .war file

         ```
             $ npm run package